 Put simply, all CPAs are accountants, but not all accountants are CPAs.
 The title of CPA indicates a nationally recognized certification, a higher level of education, training, and expertise in the field of accounting.

-Benefits Of Hiring CPAs for Your Small Business
+Benefits Of Hiring A Small Business CPA

 Outsourcing particular aspects of a business, particularly those that involve adherence to federal regulations or requirements of a government contract, can not only alleviate stress, but also reduce errors that could negatively impact the ability to secure future contracts.
 Understanding the complexities of the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFAS) are a requirement for contracting with the government.
 If a small business fails to comply, they risk losing the current, and future awards.
 A CPA firm that specializes in government contracts will ensure compliance with these and other requirements.